Proctor in Saint Louis County, Minnesota — The American Midwest (Upper Plains)

 Erected by Proctor Development Council and Proctor All Class Reunion of 1980.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Gonyea, Verville and National Guardsmen Memorial (about The Gate (approx. 1.2 miles away); Minnesota’s Seaport / Welcome to Minnesota (approx. 1.3 miles away); Geology of Duluth Harbor (approx. 1.3 miles away); Oneota (approx. 3.7 miles away); Rice's Point (approx. 5.2 miles away); Enger Observation Tower (approx. 5.3 miles away); Rotary Club of Duluth 100th Anniversary (approx. 5.3 miles away).
+Gonyea, Verville and National Guardsmen Memorial (about 300 feet away, measured in a direct line); The Gate (approx. 1.2 miles away); Minnesota’s Seaport / Welcome to Minnesota (approx. 1.3 miles away); Geology of Duluth Harbor (approx. 1.3 miles away); Oneota (approx. 3.7 miles away); Rice's Point (approx. 5.2 miles away); Enger Observation Tower (approx. 5.3 miles away); Rotary Club of Duluth 100th Anniversary (approx. 5.3 miles away).
 Touch for a list and map of all markers in Proctor.

 Related marker.
 Click here for another marker that is related to this marker.